 Ingrain is also currently offering 15% off ALL ORDERS.

 Orders need to be placed by midnight 31st December.
 A great way for people to save monies now for their reno in the NY – that’s everything including tables, vanities, coffee tables, sideboards).

-Our sink is from DLH Designs, a local business run by the lovely Bec and David.
+Our sink is from DLH Designs.
+They are a local business run by the lovely Bec and David.

-We had seen many of their gorgeous sinks and custom concrete craftsmanship in friends’ houses and I knew this was exactly what I wanted.
+We had seen many of their gorgeous sinks and custom concrete craftsmanship in friends’ houses.
+So I knew this was exactly what I wanted.

 Bec came over with a dozen or so concrete colours and I picked one that best suited our colour scheme.

 It was super easy to fix as well as it just sits on top the vanity.
 It was easy to pair the two.